 - Launder the item as you would any other time, but do not place it in the dryer.
 Allow to air dry.

 - This allows you to go back and determine if the stain is completely gone before the dryer sets that stain permanently.

-What About My Carpet?
+What about Cleaning Barbecue from My Carpet?

 Again, as mentioned above, remove as much of the barbecue as possible with the dull knife or something similar.

 - Use a clean cloth to blot the stain to remove as much of the remaining stain as possible.